 As the only autism specific agency offering these services in the region, where one in 20 children have a diagnosis of autism, the organisation offers an invaluable lifeline for those in need.
-The charity delivers accredited autism awareness courses as well as suicide prevention and intervention training for anyone who could come into contact with an autistic person in their everyday life, with the aim of making the community more aware of the particular vulnerabilities of autistic people so they are able to help.
+The charity delivers accredited autism awareness courses as well as suicide prevention and intervention training for anyone who could come into contact with an autistic person in their everyday life, with the aim of making the community more aware of the particular vulnerabilities of autistic people and to do all they can to help.

 Julia said: “I have such a passion for The Autism Hive because I truly believe we can save lives.
 I wouldn’t be doing this without Luke, and he really is the centre of everything we do.
-In every direction I take, I look back at Luke’s life to make sure other kids in his situation don’t do what he did.
+Every direction I take is looking back at his life and making sure other kids in his situation don’t do what he did.
 I’m still grieving, but this work has got me up out of bed and gives me a direction to keep going in Luke’s memory.”

 “It feels very emotional to win a National Lottery Award, as all the work that we do at the Autism Hive is to honour the memory of my son Luke.
 The National Lottery were the first to lend support when we started the charity, and it’s thanks to this help that we’ve been able to offer a lifeline to other vulnerable children and adults in the autistic community.
 We hope that the prize money will help us to save more lives.
 It really is such an honour.”